For over fifty years, the

 Forty years later, as the Arab Spring spread across North Africa and the Middle East, Professor Nanda and the Journal staff founded the Denver Journal of International Law & Policy Online Forum (then known as The View From Above).
 The first Online Forum empowered real-time conversations about how the protests for human rights protections and reactions to the unrest by each nation implicated our assumptions about the function and utility of traditional international policies in our fast-paced, global society.
 Through the Forum, scholarly discussions on how to advance human rights were made available to anyone with an internet connection and enabled experts in international law to advance immediately practical interventions and strategies.

-Ved Nanda served as the faculty advisor to the Journal for 46 years.
+Professor Nanda served as the faculty advisor to the Journal for 46 years.
 During that time, Professor Nanda served on innumerable panels of experts, as a rapporteur for the United Nations, and helped draft national constitutions and international conventions, including the Convention Against Torture, embedding into each his respect for individuals and human rights as a legacy for decades to come.
-With the founding of the Ved Nanda Center of International & Comparative Law in 2006, Professor Nanda continues his vision to further our understanding of how public and private international law interests intersect in the world of practical legal application.
+With the founding of the Ved Nanda Center of International & Comparative Law in 2006, Professor Nanda continued his vision to further our understanding of how public and private international law interests intersect in the world of practical legal application.

 Professor Ved Nanda, International Constitutional Law and Human Rights expert, founded the Denver Journal of International Law and Policy in 1971.
-Professor Nanda recently celebrated his 50th year of teaching at the University of Denver Sturm College of Law.
-He is currently semi-retired and continues to train the next generation of international law scholars.

 Professor Annecoos Wiersema became the Journal’s faculty advisor in 2018.
 In addition to her position as the Associate Dean of Academic Affairs at the University of Denver’s Sturm College of Law, Professor Wiersema is a leading expert in international law and international environmental law.
 Her work on the conservation of wildlife has reached every continent, and with her recent TEDxMileHigh talk, Tiger Penis & Rhino Horn: The World of Illegal Wildlife Trade, which draws on her academic writing in the last few years, her expertise on international wildlife law now spans the globe.
 With Professor Wiersema’s leadership and support, the Journal redesigned the Online Forum to offer scholars and practitioners a more functional interface to both the print Journal and our online publications.